deta/space-docs/src/content/docs/use/your-data/collections.md

 ## Deta Base

 Deta Base a fully-managed, fast, and secure NoSQL database.
 Each Collection can contain as many Bases as it needs.
-Individual Bases are created when they are written to; storing any data in a Base will create one, if it doesn’t already exist.
+Individual Bases are created when they are written to; storing any data in a Base will create one, if it doesn't already exist.

 Bases in a Collection can be viewed and managed through [Base UI](/docs/en/use/your-data/guis#base-ui).
 You can also read and write data to any Base in a Collection through the [Base SDK](/docs/en/build/reference/sdk/base) or [Base HTTP API](/docs/en/build/reference/http-api/base).

 ## Deta Drive

 Deta Drive is a fully-managed, secure and scalable file storage service.
 Each Collection can contain as many Drives as it needs.
-Individual Drives are created when they are written to; storing data in a Drive will create one, if it doesn’t exist yet.
+Individual Drives are created when they are written to; storing data in a Drive will create one, if it doesn't exist yet.

 Drives in a Collection can be viewed and managed through [Drive UI](/docs/en/use/your-data/guis#drive-ui).
 You can also read and write data to any Base in a Collection through the [Drive SDK](/docs/en/build/reference/sdk/drive) or [Drive HTTP API](/docs/en/build/reference/http-api/drive).

 ## Data Keys

 Authorization to Collections happens via **Data Keys**.
 You can create Data Keys for any Collection.
 These keys are passed into the SDK or HTTP APIs to authorize reading or writing data.
-Be careful with your Data Keys — a compromised Data Key compromises a Collection’s data.
+Be careful with your Data Keys — a compromised Data Key compromises a Collection's data.

 Read more about how to use Data Keys in the Developer Documentation with the [Deta SDK](/docs/en/build/reference/sdk/about) or [HTTP API](/docs/en/build/reference/http-api/about).

 > 🗒️ Autorization to Collections is automatically managed inside of Space apps and when using the graphical user interfaces for Collection data.
-You don’t need a Data Key.
+You don't need a Data Key.

 ### Data Keys for App Collections

-To manage Data Keys for an app's Collection, open the app’s Settings from its context menu.
+To manage Data Keys for an app's Collection, open the app's Settings from its context menu.

 <div style="display:flex; justify-content: center;"><img style="border-radius: 5px; width: 90%; max-width: 250px;" src="/docs_assets/use/collections-2.png"/></div>